 September 2019 saw an increase in the Employer Contribution rate to the Teachers' Pension Scheme from 16.48% to 23.68%.
 This 43.69% increase is a substantial additional burden to the School's cost base.
-Management and Governors are actively considering options.
 If further increases in contribution rates follow in the coming years, remaining in the Scheme may be unaffordable.
-Other costs are controlled by contract negotiations and competitive tendering with suppliers.
+In line with this, last year, management, staff and governors agreed a phased withdrawal from the TPS.

 The Headmaster and all the staff at the School place much emphasis on every aspect of each child's experience at the School.
-There is an obvious focus on the risks associated with the COVID-19 pandemic, safeguarding and safe recruiting protocols as well as the provision of the highest quality of teaching and learning in order to maintain the School's strong academic reputation.
+There is an obvious focus on the risks associated safeguarding and safe recruiting protocols as well as the provision of the highest quality of teaching and learning in order to maintain the School's strong academic reputation.